Prediction of Spallation Induced Transmutation Rates For Long Lived Fission Products via Proton Accelerator: Background

 \subsection{Long-Lived Fission Products (LLFPs)}

 LLFPs are a category of radioactive materials characterized by exceptionally long half-lives, ranging from hundreds of thousands to millions of years.
 Nuclides with longer half-lives are generally not a concern as their radioactive activity is too low to contribute much to residual radiotoxicity.
 These nuclides are produced in nuclear reactors as byproducts of the fission process.
-This paper assumes that LLFPs are isolated from the remaining spent nuclear fuel and are considered in terms of their isotopic composition.
-The LLFP targets are constructed according to the isotopic compositions found in spent nuclear fuel\cite{ref:wigeland}.
+The LLFP targets are constructed according to the isotopic compositions found in spent nuclear fuel, where the spent nuclear fuel is assumed to be elementally separated\cite{ref:wigeland}.
+The mass fractions for every isotope are listed in Supplementary Tables S1-S5, where the mass fraction of each LLFP isotope refers to its relative abundance within the isotopic composition of its parent element.
 Table \ref{tin} provides the half-lives for each LLFP, as well as the fraction of mass each LLFP makes up in their isotopic composition.

 Tc-99 (11.5 g/cm$^3$) is the only isotope of technetium that remains in nuclear reactor spent fuel \cite{ref:transmut}.
 For Tc-99, the targets are assumed to be metallic, with the soluble fraction converted into metallic technetium.
 For the other elements, the presence of multiple isotopes in the target material introduces additional complexity and lowers the overall transmutation rates of the LLFPs.